diegovalle/Reproductive-Variance/readme.md

 Requirements
 ---------------
-1. Create two directories names "map" and "data"
+1. Create two directories named "map" and "data"

 2. You'll need to download 3 files from the [world values survey website](http://www.wvsevsdb.com/wvs/WVSData.jsp?Idioma=I) and place them in the "data" directory.
 Make sure the files you download are in __STATA__ format